 And so, “fake news” entered the public consciousness.
 Journalists and broadcasters might have their own agendas, and it had nothing to do with truth-telling.
 They didn’t so much as report the news as implant a story they wanted the American public to believe—giving it a decidedly Blue State bias.
 They weren’t journalists but evangelists, deliberately leaving out facts, slanting content, editorializing rather than objectively reporting.

 Trump had a new twist on Marshall McLuhan’s seminal work, The Medium Is the Message.
 The media wasn’t going to let facts get in the way of directing its readers or audience what to think.
 Trump was a news junkie’s godsend.
 With him—the ultimate bad guy, so easy to root against—even bad news would be welcome.
-News was suddenly tailored for a particular audience.
+The news was suddenly tailored for a particular audience.
 The central message would remain unchanged, no matter what events actually transpired.
-Confirmation biases were reassuringly spoon fed and lapped up.
+Confirmation biases were reassuringly spoon-fed and lapped up.

 Tune in and join the revelry of the like-minded: Donald Trump was evil, and anyone who supported him or even had conflicted feelings about him was no better than the man himself.